BruceMong/Intern-WebsiteProject/readme.txt

 # Intern-WebsiteProject

 ## Description

-This application is designed to assist students in finding internships by facilitating connections with companies offering internship opportunities.
+This is a Progressive Web App (PWA) built using the MVC (Model-View-Controller) architecture and PHP.
+It is designed to assist students in finding internships by facilitating connections with companies offering internship opportunities.
 Users can create profiles, search for companies and offers, and apply for internship positions.

 ## Features